PDAL/PDAL/doc/pipeline.rst

 itself contains a list of :cpp:class:`pdal::Dimension` objects that define the actual channels that are stored in the :cpp:class:`pdal::PointView`.

-PDAL provides four types of stages -- :cpp:class:`pdal::Reader`, :cpp:class:`pdal::Writer`, :cpp:class:`pdal::Filter`, and
+PDAL provides three types of stages -- :cpp:class:`pdal::Reader`, :cpp:class:`pdal::Writer` and :cpp:class:`pdal::Filter`.
-:cpp:class:`pdal::MultiFilter` -- with the latter being hardly used (just :ref:`filters.merge`) at this point.
 A Reader is a producer of data, a Writer is a consumer of data, and a Filter is an actor on data.

 .. note::

-   As a C++ API consumer, you are generally not supposed to worry about the underlying storage of the PointView, but there might be times when you simply just "want the data."
-In those situations, you can use the :cpp:func:`pdal::PointView::getBytes` method to stream out the raw storage.
+   As a C++ API consumer, it isn't necessary to be aware of the underlying storage of point data, but in cases where you just "want the data", the function :cpp:func:`pdal::PointView::getBytes` exists.
+The class :cpp:class:`pdal::PointLayout` provides information about the actual data layout.

 Usage
 ..............................................................................

-While pipeline objects are manipulable through C++ objects, the other, more convenient way is through an JSON syntax.
+While pipeline objects are manipulable through C++ objects, it is often convenient to provide a pipline directly using JSON.
 The JSON syntax mirrors the arrangement of the Pipeline, with options and auxiliary metadata added on a per-stage basis.

 We have two use cases specifically in mind: